Justicegaines03/Justicegaines03/README.md

 # About Me
+> *"If you think technology can solve your security problems, then you don’t understand the problems, and you don’t understand the technology.” ― Bruce Schneier*

 ## 🛡️ Who I Am
 I'm a **strategic thinker**, a **pattern recognizer**, and a **connector** of ideas and people.
 My natural ability to see inefficiencies and solve complex problems.
 This ability makes me uniquely suited for **governance, risk, and compliance (GRC) in cybersecurity**.
 I navigate this space by blending technical knowledge with human insight—ensuring security isn't just about rules, but about making organizations stronger, more resilient, and future-proof.